Income Support

 RACE/ETHNICITY DETAIL

-MOST CALWORKS AND CALFRESH PARTICIPANTS IDENTIFY AS LATINO OR WHITE
+MOST CALWORKS AND CALFRESH PARTICIPANTS IDENTIFY AS LATINO OR BLACK

-Distribution of Enrollment in CalWORKs and CalFresh by Race/Ethnicity in San Bernardino County, 2019/20
+Distribution of Enrollment in CalWORKs and CalFresh by Race/Ethnicity Compared to Distribution of Population by Race/Ethnicity in San Bernardino County, 2023-24

 SOCIOECONOMIC DETAIL

-More than three-quarters (79%) of CalWORKs participants and 43% of CalFresh participants are children and youth under 18 years.
-An additional 49% of CalFresh and 17% of CalWORKs participants are adults between 18 and 65 years of age.
+Sixty-one percent (61%) of CalFresh participants and 47% of CalWORKs participants are children and youth under 18 years.
+An additional 27% of CalFresh and 54% of CalWORKs participants are adults between 18 and 64 years of age.

 Source: San Bernardino County Human Services